-Fly Fishing Charters out of the historic seaport of Georgetown South Carolina
+Fly Fishing the historic seaport of Georgetown South Carolina

 When fly fishing our primary targets are Redfish, Speckled Sea trout and Flounder.
 Quietly poling the bays, spartina flats and tidal creeks looking for tailing or cursing fish.
 I prefer Fly rods in the 7-9 weight range loaded with floating lines and 20 pound tapered leaders.
 Our fly selections are simple patterns that imitate crabs, shrimp and small bait fish.
 My favorite method of fishing is Tailing tides.
 Winyah Bay and North Inlet Reserve is a must stop if your visiting the area.